Zhengzhou Metro: Line 10

+Line 12

+Line 12 began operation on 20 December 2023.
+The color for Line 12 is blue.

 Line 14

-Line 14 is 7.455 km long with 6 stations (3 stations in operation).
+Line 14 is 7.455 km long with 6 stations (4 stations in operation).
 Line 14 was opened on 19 September 2019.
 The color for Line 14 is light purple.

+Zhengxu line

+Zhengxu line, formerly known as Line 17 during planning, opened on 28 December 2023.
+The color for Zhengxu line is dark blue.

 Chengjiao line

-Chengjiao line is a suburban metro line with a total length of 31.7 km, starting from Nansihuan in Guancheng and ending in Xinzheng International Airport, with 14 stations (11 operational now).
+Chengjiao line is a suburban metro line with a total length of 31.7 km, starting from Nansihuan in Guancheng and ending in Xinzheng International Airport, with 14 stations.
 This line was opened on January 12, 2017.
 The line connects the city with Longhu Town, Zhengzhou Airport Economy Zone and Zhengzhou Xinzheng International Airport.
 Trains on this line are currently in through operation with Line 2.

 Chengjiao line has the same yellow color as Line 2 on the signs, although the system map on Zhengzhou Metro's website shows this line with the color of olive, which is the color for Line 9.
 According to the plan, Chengjiao line will be operated as a part of Line 9 in the future.

 Future lines

-Note: The names of the stations in the following tables are proposed names and future changes are highly possible.

 Lines under construction

-Currently, 6 lines are under construction, including Line 6 (Phase I), Line 7 (Phase 1), Line 8 (Phase 1), Line 10 (Phase I), Line 12 (Phase 1), Zhengxu line (also known as Line 17).
+No line of Zhengzhou Metro is under construction.

+Future Network Map

 Fares and tickets

 Fares of Zhengzhou Metro are calculated by distance traveled, ranging from ¥2 (within 6 km) to ¥9 (the longest journeys within the current system).
 A journey shorter than 6 km costs ¥2; ¥1 is charged for every 7 km after 6 km, every 8 km after 13 km, and every 9 km after 21 km.
 The system is free of charge for elderly citizens in Zhengzhou with ages above 60 during non-peak hours and on public holidays.
 Children under the height of 130 cm may ride for free when accompanied by an adult.
 There are also student fares, which are half the adult fare, for full-time students enrolled in primary or middle schools.